aniskhan25/aniskhan25.github.io/_pages/projects.md

 |:--:|
 | *Smart farming toolkit layered architecture.* |

+Internal architecture of the proposed framework.

+Average delay between UAVs and fog nodes when varying the number of available fog locations.

+Delay between sensors and UAVs when varying the number of deployed UAVs.

 xFogSim: A Distributed Resource Management Framework for IoT Services in Fog Federation
 ---------------------------------------------------------------------------------------